Here's the official order of candidates' names on ballot for Denver council, mayoral races

-After a random drawing of names by the Denver Elections Division, the ballot order for all 17 mayoral candidates and 41 other city offices was set last night.
+After a random drawing of names by the Denver Elections Division Tuesday evening, the ballot order for all 17 mayoral candidates and 41 other city offices is set.

 Lot draw has begun.
 Ballot order to be determined pic.twitter.com/mrzXir1Dyi— Denver Elections (@DenverElections) February 8, 2023